How to Concatenate in Google Sheets (Combine Cell Data)

 Combine range in the same cell on different lines

-Note: This is an Array formula, so use Ctrl + Shift + Enter (hold the Control key and the Shift key and then press Enter).
+Note: This is an Array formula, so use Ctrl + Shift + Enter keyboard shortcut.
 When you hit Ctrl+ Shift + Enter, it automatically adds the Array Formula to the formula.
 The formula uses CHAR(10), which adds a line break to the result of the formula.

-This technique can also be useful when you have addresses with different parts in different cells in a row (such as the house number in one cell, the street name in another, the city name in another, and so on), and you want to combine it to create address labels.
-The concatenated results save so much time.
+This technique can also be helpful when you have addresses with different information in a row of cells, such as the house number, the street name, the city name, and so on.
+In such cases, you’ll want to combine this data to create full address labels with the concatenated results, saving you considerable time and effort.

 How To CONCATENATE More Than Two Columns In Google Sheets with the & Operator

-While the CONCATENATE formula can get a little messy with multiple arguments, you can use the & Operator more times.
-Just make sure you have the operator on both sides of the central arguments, like in the below example.
+While the CONCATENATE formula can get messy with multiple arguments, you can use the ampersand (&) operator.
+Just ensure you have the operator on both sides of the central arguments, like in the example below.

 How to Concatenate More Than 2 Columns in Google Sheets